veecarling/veecarling.github.io/projects.md

 ---

-## Bacterial Analysis and Effectivelness of Common Glove Materials
+## Bacterial Analysis and Effectiveess of Common Glove Materials
 *Oct.
 2017 - Apr.
 2018*

 This project was completed for an evaluation of 3rd place Senior Microbiology Research Award at the **2018 Los Angeles County Science and Engineering Fair**,in representation of [**Glen A. Wilson High School**](https://wihs.hlpschools.org/).